koii-network/orca-task-template/README.md

 - `submission(roundNumber)`: Makes a get request to the endpoint `/submission/:roundNumber`, then uploads the submission data to IPFS and returns the file CID to be submitted on chain as the submission proof.
 - `audit(submission, roundNumber)`: Retrieves the submission data from IPFS using the CID that was submitted on chain.
 Makes a post request to `/audit` and returns the result.
 - `distribution(submitters, bounty, roundNumber)`: The default code deducts 70% of the stake for nodes that fail audit and distributes the bounty for that round (defined by `bounty_per_round` in your `config-task.yml`) equally between all nodes that pass audit.

+## Using Orca

+The Orca task template is designed to simplify the steps needed for integration with Koii Tasks.
+To that end, there are only two main elements you need to configure:

+1. Container creation
+2. Task endpoints

+### Container Creation

+A sample container is provided in the `container` folder.

+### Container Port

+The container must listen on port 8080.

 ### Container Endpoints